bkw777/REX_ATF/README.md

 `openocd` programs `rexbrd.svf` to the device.

 The machine still runs normally with the REX installed.
-REX is not waking up or interfreing with the bus when not selected.
+REX is not waking up or interfering with the bus when not selected.

 `rf149.co` runs without error.
 CALL 63012 hangs.